Heapy/awesome-kotlin/README.md

 * [Test-Driven Development Tutorial for Android: Getting Started - By Victoria Gonda](https://www.raywenderlich.com/7109-test-driven-development-tutorial-for-android-getting-started) - Learn the basics of test-driven development, or TDD, and discover how to use TDD effectively when developing your Android apps!
 * [Kotlin Course - Tutorial for Beginners by freeCodeCamp.org](https://youtu.be/F9UC9DY-vIU) - Learn the Kotlin programming language in this introduction to Kotlin.
 Kotlin is a general purpose, open source, statically typed “pragmatic” programming language.
 It is used for many things, including Android development.
 * [CS194A Android Development](https://www.youtube.com/playlist?list=PL7NYbSE8uaBDcLkbXsQADdvBnVbavonGn) - Learn basic, foundational techniques for developing Android mobile applications and apply those toward building a single or multi page, networked Android application
+* [Server-side with Kotlin Series](https://www.youtube.com/playlist?list=PLlFc5cFwUnmx-dpq9nkdaVJX0GnrM1Mp1) - Learn how to use Kotlin for a variety of purposes such as Functional Programming, Image Detection, Building Microservices, Developing Backend, etc.

 ### <a name="links-books"></a>Books <sup>[Back ⇈](#links-books-subcategory)</sup>
 * [Kotlin in Action - Dmitry Jemerov, Svetlana Isakova](https://manning.com/books/kotlin-in-action)